Ponsoda/Ponsoda/README.md

 - 📚 Also studing a MSc in Big Data, BI and Cibersecurity.
 - 🌱 Interested on learning Big Data and Machine learning techniques.
 - 👯 I’m looking to collaborate on geospatial projects all over the world.
-- ▶️ Geoprogramming is my youtube channel for introduction of geotools.
+- ▶️ [Geoprogramming](https://www.youtube.com/c/GeoProgramming) is my youtube channel where I teach the really basic about geotools.